 Angioedema is similar to hives, but the swelling occurs beneath the skin instead of on the surface.
 Angioedema is characterized by deep swelling around the eyes and lips and sometimes of the genitals, hands, and feet.
 It generally lasts longer than hives, but the swelling usually goes away in less than 24 hours.

 Occasionally, severe, prolonged tissue swelling can be disfiguring.
-Rarely, angioedema of the throat, tongue, or lungs can block the airways, causing difficulty breathing.
-This may become life threatening.
+In rare cases, angioedema of the throat, tongue, or lungs can block the airways, causing difficulty breathing.
+This may become life-threatening.

 Hives and angioedema form when, in response to histamine, blood plasma leaks out of small blood vessels in the skin.
 Histamine is a chemical released from specialized cells along the skin's blood vessels.

 Allergic reactions, chemicals in foods, insect stings, sunlight exposure, or medicines can all cause histamine release.
 Sometimes, it's impossible to find out exactly why hives have formed.

 There are several different types of hives and angioedema, including:

 Acute urticaria and/or angioedema: Hives or swelling lasting less than six weeks.
 The most common causes are foods, medicines, latex, or infections.
 Insect bites and internal disease may also be responsible.
 The most common foods that cause hives are nuts, chocolate, fish, tomatoes, eggs, fresh berries, soy, wheat, and milk.
 Fresh foods cause hives more often than cooked foods.
 Certain food additives and preservatives may also be to blame.
 Medicines that can cause hives and angioedema include aspirin and other nonsteroidal anti-inflammatorymedications (NSAIDs, such as ibuprofen), high blood pressure medications (ACE inhibitors), or painkillers such as codeine.